parap/todo/Readme.md

 - create FlashService to indicate that login was successful or not.
 Download working sample to check how Johnpapa did it.

-- allow Google Accounts login?
+- allow Google Accounts login.

 - add graphs.
 Like weight site.

 - allow items drag & n & drop;

 - add amount of completed points per day, progress bar.

 - allow hide & display panels;